diogo-santos/task-spring-web/README.md

-# TODO list Spring Boot Web
+# TODO List - Spring Boot Web
 - [ ] Spring Security using JDBC and Bcrypt for hashing, Spring MVC and JPA with Hibernate
 - [ ] Asynchronous calls to back-end Task API
 - [ ] Internationalization using Spring Locale Resolver